|

 Mill ruins along the Black River, about one and

-half mills above Felts Mills and between Felts
+half miles above Felts Mills and between Felts

 Mills and Great Bend, Jefferson County.
 This mill